 I would strongly recommend you refer to your list for this one.
 Going to work to pay bills and keep your employer happy is good but what’s more important is getting what you want out of your job.
 Do you feel the role makes you a better person?
 What are you learning?
 How important are the skills you’re learning?
 Do you travel too much?
 How is your work-life balance?
 These questions all need to be answered before you decide to look elsewhere.

 5 – You have no time, respect, love, patience or empathy for your boss

 We live in a world where not everybody gets along and that’s fine as long as it doesn’t affect you outside of work.
 I talk to a lot of people about leaving jobs and the reasons can vary from; wanting to work closer to home to the coffee machine no longer being free (that wasn’t the only reason for that person wanting to leave).
 Of those, I talk to about leaving jobs, at least 80% state their boss is the reason for them wanting to leave.
 If your boss doesn’t inspire and motivate you, if you don’t look up to them and admire them for what they’ve achieved, it’s time to look for a new one…

 6 – You can’t imagine a future in your company

 Again your list should be able to help with this.
 Can you see yourself doing this role in six months’ time?
 What about a year?
 If you can look ahead to what you will be doing over the next 12 months, feel motivated, and look forward to the challenges, maybe things aren’t so bad.

-You will notice I haven’t spoken about money; whilst money is of course, one of the most important factors about working, I strongly believe that happiness and job satisfaction is just as crucial.
-If you don’t enjoy work and you dread Mondays, or any other day for that matter, it’s time to change.
-To finish off on a clichéd but valid point, there isn’t a lack of money in the world but there is a lack of time – you only get one chance at life, so do something you love with people you like.
+You will notice I haven’t spoken about money; whilst money is, of course, one of the most important factors about working, I strongly believe that happiness and job satisfaction are just as crucial.
+If you don’t enjoy work and you dread Mondays or any other day for that matter, it’s time to change.
+To finish off on a clichéd but valid point, there isn’t a lack of money in the world but there is a lack of time - you only get one chance at life, so do something you love with people you like.